 When Is Uncontrollable Crying During Pregnancy A Problem?

-While the occasional shower is completely fine, uncontrollable crying can also be a sign of more serious problems like anxiety and depression.
+While the occasional shower of tears is completely fine, uncontrollable crying can also be a sign of more serious problems like anxiety and depression.

-Preterm depression can also bring along a number of health issues that will put the mum and the baby’s health in danger.
-Here are the signs you need to watch out for:
+Depression during pregnancy can also bring along a number of health issues that will put the mum and the baby’s health in danger.
+Here are some prenatal depression signs you need to watch out for:

 - Loss of appetite